boltabandoned/bolt-noname-extras/README.md

     branding:
         link: [ 'http://bulb.se', "Bulb.se" ]
-        colors:
-            primary: '#607D8B'
-            secondary: '#FFF'
-            text: '#333'
         disable_randomquote: true
         hide_about: true
         logo: /thumbs/180x180r/theme-icon-original.png

  - `link` is used to override the link in the footer.
- - `colors` are used to override colors on the backend.
  - `disable_randomquote` disables the randomquote on the login screen.
  - `hide_about` hides the about link in the footer.
  - `logo` is used to override the logo on the login screen.